 Electors who have chosen to vote by post will have the letter 'A' against their names in the register of electors to be used at the polling station.
 The names and the addresses where the postal ballot papers have been sent will be shown on the list of postal voters.
-Such electors are not allowed to vote in person at the polling station, even if they state that they have not received their postal ballot papers.
+Such electors are not allowed to vote in person at the polling station, even if they state that they have not received their postal ballot paper.

-However, completed postal votes may be handed in, by the voter or someone on their behalf, at any polling station within the voting area.
+However, completed postal votes may be handed in, by the voter or someone on their behalf, at any polling station within the constituency.
+The (Acting) Returning Officer will have given you instructions on which postal votes may be returned to your polling station.

 When someone hands in a postal vote at the polling station, a postal vote return form must be completed to enable the polling station staff to determine if the postal votes are to be accepted or rejected.
-If the form is not completed in full, the polling station staff must reject the postal vote(s).
+If the form is not completed in full, the polling station staff must reject the postal vote(s)